fusioncharts/dev_centre_docs/chart-guide/standard-charts/pareto-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/nmf6af24/) to edit the pareto 2D chart.

-## Hide secondary axis values
+## Hide Secondary Axis Values

-Depending on the use case, you can hide the secondary y-axis of the pareto chart by following the steps given below:
+Depending on the use case, hide the secondary y-axis of the pareto chart by following the steps given below:

 * Specify the `showSecondaryLimits` attribute to set the upper and lower limits for the secondary y-axis.
 Setting this attribute to `0` will hide the limits, whereas setting it to `1` (default) will show them.